bloomberg/phabricator-tools/py/aon/README.md

 show the configuration as discovered from the current directory.
 * `aoncmd_taskcreate.py` -
 Create a new task in maniphest.
+* `aoncmd_taskquery.py` -
+display and filter the list of maniphest tasks.
 * `aoncmd_taskupdate.py` -
 Update a task in maniphest.
 * `aoncmd_updaterevision.py` -